FaisalKhan2000/Full-stack-development/react/react-projects/tip-calculator-app/README.md

 5. **Output.js:**

-   - Component that displays the calculated tip amount and total amount per person.
+   - Component that displays the calculated tip amount per person and total amount.

 6. **Button.js:**
    - Component for the Calculate Tip button.